 Balefsky’s Mass Tort Department obtained significant settlements in lawsuits against the makers of Baycol, Fen-Phen and PPA.

-Balefsky is a member of the Plaintiff’s Steering Committee in Pennsylvania Diet Drug Litigation.
+Balefsky was a member of the Plaintiff’s Steering Committee in Pennsylvania Diet Drug Litigation.
 He has lectured extensively in the area of pharmaceutical litigation.
 Balefsky is board certified in civil litigation by the National Board of Trial Advocacy.
-He is an active member of the American Association for Justice, the Pennsylvania Association for Justice and the Philadelphia Trial Lawyers Association.
+He is a member of the American Association for Justice, the Pennsylvania Association for Justice and the Philadelphia Trial Lawyers Association.

 A graduate of Temple University in 1974 and Wake Forest University Law School in 1977, Balefsky has been admitted to practice in the U.S. District Eastern and Middle Districts of Pennsylvania as well in the U.S. Third Circuit Court of Appeals and the U.S. Supreme Court.